pjgibson25/ADTdq/README.md

 #### Why Python?

 I work entirely in Python.
-In the field of public health informatics, R is the most popular programming language.
+In the field of public health informatics, SASS is the most popular programming language, perhaps followed by R (at least in syndromic surveillance).
 I have created this package to run as intuitively as possible with a minimal amount of python knowledge.
 I could be wrong, but I believe that one day, public health informatics may become Python-dominant, so this package could help as an introduction to the environment to those unfamiliar.

 #### For plottting, what if I want to make small changes such as color changes, formatting, or simple customizing?

 Right now I don't have things set up for that sort of work.
-My best solution would be for you to dive into my Github reposiory python file linked [here](https://github.com/pjgibson25/HL7reporting/blob/master/HL7reporting/__init__.py).
+My best solution would be for you to dive into my Github reposiory python file linked [here](https://github.com/pjgibson25/ADTdq/blob/master/ADTdq/__init__.py).
 You can copy the defined functions into your document and make minor adjustments as you see fit.

 #### Why isn't the NSSP_Element_Grabber() function working?